Research on Mental Illness

 Many famous authors throughout history lived with mental illnesses.
 Although not proven, many friends and commentators at the time believed Charles Dickens suffered from serious bouts of clinical depression.
 Patricia Cornwell, a best-selling crime novelist, has acknowledged she was diagnosed with bipolar disorder.
 Stephen Fry, a British actor/author suffers from depression and most likely bipolar disorder.

-Below is a list of other famous creative people who have lived with some kind of mental illness:
+Below is a list from Sarah Glynn of other famous creative people who have lived with some kind of mental illness:

-Winston Churchill – a famous author as well as politician.
+- Winston Churchill – a famous author as well as a politician.
 He suffered from clinical depression and described his bouts as “black dog”